 We want to minimize value erosion by facilitating customer success in finding a resolution as early in their pursuit of a resolution as possible.

-Our goal is to shift left in time.
+Our goal is to shift left over time.
 That is....

 Key Measurement Concepts